 Assumptions about ability

 An employee who had a diagnosis of schizophrenia was accommodated with a modified work schedule to attend medical appointments.
 The manager did not consider this employee for a special project opportunity that was available to colleagues with the same qualifications and experience.
 The manager also regularly described the employee as "fragile and sensitive" and determined, without any discussion with the employee, that the work would be too stressful and the employee's medical appointments would make it hard to take on the new project.

 Making assumptions about an employee's ability without fair consideration based on merit can be considered discrimination on the basis of a disability.

-Alternative strategy: Be aware that employees who have accommodation should be considered for career-advancing opportunities based on their qualifications.
+Alternative strategy: Be aware that employees who have workplace accommodation should still be considered for career-advancing opportunities based on their qualifications.
 Do not make assumptions about whether they can take on new roles and tasks.
 Have a collaborative and objective conversation with the employee to explore these possibilities before decisions are made.

 Refusing a trained service animal

-An employee who had a diagnosis of an anxiety disorder had a trained service dog to help identify and provide support during panic attacks.
+An employee with a diagnosed anxiety disorder had a trained service dog to help identify and provide support during panic attacks.
 The animal also helped with retaining focus and productivity.
 The employer had a policy that no pets could be brought to work.
 Co-workers reacted negatively, saying that it was unfair that this employee was allowed to bring a dog into the workplace.
-The employer told the employee they must either only work from home, or not bring the dog to work because of co-worker objection.
+The employer told the employee they must either only work from home, or not bring the dog to work because of co-worker objections.
 This could be similar to asking an employee with a physical disability to leave their wheelchair at the door because it squeaked and disturbed other workers' concentration.

 Without exploring options, the employer may be engaging in discrimination.